Meal Kit Subscription Churn

 Results

-• Outcome: Meal kits reduce shopping friction but often fail because the core behavior (30–60 minutes of cooking) doesn’t fit weeknight context.
+• The steep early churn curve reflects context mismatch: meal kits remove shopping friction but don’t address the core behavior barrier (30–60 minutes of weeknight cooking).

 Limitations and confounders